ddmirzaei/D-RBF-PU-method/README.md

 - The code addresses the elliptic PDE \( -\Delta u + u = f \) with both Dirichlet and Neumann boundary conditions.
 Nonetheless, users can adapt it for other types of PDEs with minimal modifications to the StartRun.m function.

 - Compared to the results of the paper, the present code assigns patch radii to maintain a constant number of points within each patch.

+- Two types of PU weights (smooth and discontinuous) which are disscussed in the paper (the first and the third ones) are implemented in the code.

 ------------